cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ## Execute Statements in Parallel

 CockroachDB supports parallel execution of [independent](parallel-statement-execution.html#when-to-use-parallel-statement-execution) [`INSERT`](insert.html), [`UPDATE`](update.html), [`UPSERT`](upsert.html), and [`DELETE`](delete.html) statements within a single [transaction](transactions.html).
 Executing statements in parallel helps reduce aggregate latency and improve performance.
 To execute statements in parallel, append the `RETURNING NOTHING` clause to the statements in a transaction.
-For more information, see [Parallel Statement Execution](parallel-statement-execution.html)
+For more information, see [Parallel Statement Execution](parallel-statement-execution.html).

 ## Assign Column Families

 A column family is a group of columns in a table that is stored as a single key-value pair in the underlying key-value store.

 When a table is created, all columns are stored as a single column family.
 This default approach ensures efficient key-value storage and performance in most cases.
 However, when frequently updated columns are grouped with seldom updated columns, the seldom updated columns are nonetheless rewritten on every update.
 Especially when the seldom updated columns are large, it's more performant to split them into a distinct family.
-[Assigning column families](column-families.html) reduces the number of keys results in a smaller storage overhead and improves performance during `INSERT`, `UPDATE`, and `DELETE` operations.
+Especially when the seldom updated columns are large, it's therefore more performant to [assign them to a distinct column family](column-families.html).

 ## Interleave Tables